 In 1993 Good News began a new chapter when they hired Rick, their first full-time Teaching Pastor, a recent Western Seminary graduate.
 God blessed in many ways and the body grew.
 To accommodate the steady growth, the elders moved the services from the lower Chapel into the large gym/multi-purpose room.
 Rick took a position at another church in 2003.

 In 2004 the elders hired Ben, a Gordon College Youth Ministries grad and experienced youth pastor, to serve full time as the Director of Youth Ministries at Good News.
 In 2005, the elders asked one of their own, Steve DuPlessie, to leave his position in the marketplace and serve as Teaching Pastor.
-A member of Good News since the mid 1970s, Steve combined marketplace experience with his gifts in pulpit teaching and pastoral care.
-Since stepping into full-time ministry, Steve has earned his MA in Urban Ministry from Gordon-Conwell Theological Seminary.
+Since 2020 Pete Smith, a graduate of Emmaus Bible College and Dallas Theological Seminary (ThM), has been serving as an elder and the Lead Pastor.

 Today the mission of Good News is still the same – “Leading people to faith and maturity in Christ.”
 The plan is two-fold: “Leading people to faith” through deliberate evangelism through personal relationships and community services – such as the weekly “City Supper” soup kitchen, rescue mission and nursing home outreaches, and the monthly free clothing distribution ministries – and “Leading people to maturity” through both targeted Sunday services that combine joyful praise and worship with preaching that aims at life change from God’s word to equip Christians for growth to spiritual maturity, and a church-wide culture of mid-week home small groups that we call Care Groups for Bible study, prayer and developing relationships for care and accountability.